 Our Carriage and Wagon workshops, who restore and maintain all the coaches and wagons used on the railway will be open for visitors to inspect the work that goes on, and see the range of rolling stock we have.

-Trains will operate between Toddington and Winchcombe every 45 minutes throughout the day.
+Trains will operate between Broadway and Cheltenham Racecourse every 45 minutes throughout the day.

 Our largest car park is available at Cheltenham Racecourse station, together with access to a frequent bus service into Cheltenham town centre and Cheltenham national rail station at the entrance to the racecourse site ('Racecourse Park and Ride').
 We will also be providing a free bus service direct from the Racecourse station to the National Rail station at the start and end of the day.
-For the duration of the gala, starting at 0815 each morning, hot food (bacon rolls etc) will also be available from an outdoor griddle run by our Railway Catering Services.
+Hot food will be available on the platform from the start of the day.

 There will be the opportunity for you to visit the driver's cab (subject to safety and operational requirements) whilst the locomotive is waiting at Cheltenham Racecourse.

 The new ‘jewel in the crown’ of the GWR.
 Broadway Station is the newest station on our railway and is our northern terminus.
 The station is situated on the north-western edge of the village, a 15 minute walk from the centre.
-The whole station has been built by our volunteers in the style of the original which was completely demolished when the line closed.
-There is currently no car parking at the station other than a very limited number of spaces for 'Blue Badge' disabled users; however, we would encourage disabled visitors to travel to Toddington to board our trains, where ample facilities are available.
-The nearest pay-and-display car park, on the Childswickham Road, is some 11 minutes walk away.
-You can find directions to the nearest public pay-and-display car park here.
-For the duration of the Gala there'll be a 'gazebo' at the station selling hot and cold drinks and a range of cold snacks.
+The whole station has been built by our volunteers in the style of the original which was completely demolished when the line closed and has now got a welcoming tea room selling refreshments.
+The station is now provided with a pay-and-display car park making it an ideal place from which to start or finish your journey.